ory/hydra/README.md

 If you think you found a security vulnerability, please refrain from posting it publicly on the forums, the chat, or GitHub and send us an email to [hi@ory.am](mailto:hi@ory.am) instead.

+## Benchmarks

+Our continuous integration runs a collection of benchmarks against ORY Hydra.
+You can find the results in [./BENCHMARKS.md](BENCHMARKS.md).

 ## Telemetry